Primitive Lie algebras of rational vector fields: Introduction

+A theorem by Deligne \cite[appendix B]{MR3719487} ensures that any finite-dimensional Lie algebra $\mathfrak g$ can be realized as a transitive Lie algebra of rational vector fields on a projective manifold $X$.
+In this Theorem, $\dim \mathfrak g = \dim X$.
+On the other hand, every projective manifold admits many transitive Lie algebras of rational vector fields.
+To see this, let $X$ be an arbitrary $n$-dimensional projective manifold.
+First, embed it on a projective space $\mathbb P^N$ and then consider a linear projection $\mathbb P^N \dashrightarrow \mathbb P^n$ to obtain a generically finite dominant rational map $\pi : X \dashrightarrow \mathbb P^n$.
+The pull-back of vector fields from $\mathbb P^n$ to $X$ (well defined since we are working with rational vector fields and $\pi$ is generically finite) gives a Lie algebra morphism from the Lie algebra of vector fields on $\mathbb P^n$ to the Lie algebra of vector fields on $X$.
+Since $\mathbb P^n$ has many transitive Lie algebras of vector fields (e.g., the Lie algebra of holomorphic vector fields), the same holds for $X$.

+There exist pairs $(\mathfrak g, \mathfrak h)$ not realizable as transitive Lie algebra of rational vector field on an algebraic variety.
+Some examples are known where the coefficients of vector fields must be rational in the variables and their exponentials.
+To prove that the exponential is the only transcendental function needed to realize any pairs as a Lie algebra of vector fields is known as the Lie Conjecture \cite{MR2067331}.

+It is interesting to compare Theorem \ref{THM:A} with the discussion carried out there about the following question: which pairs $(\mathfrak g, \mathfrak h)$ can be realized as Lie algebras of polynomial or rational vector fields?

 At several points of our exposition, we will use results presented by Jan Draisma in the survey \cite{MR2902724}.
-It is interesting to compare Theorem \ref{THM:A} with the discussion carried out there about the following question: which local transitive Lie algebras globalize to Lie algebras of polynomial or rational vector fields ?